Custom Blocks, Items, and Fluids

 • .meltTemp(f: number): Sets the temperature above which the block can melt

-• .dripParticle(particle: string): The registry name of a particle, the particle that will drip from the block
+• .dripParticle(particle: string): The registry name of a particle, the particle that will drip from the block.
+May be null to make the spike not drip.
+Defaults to null

 • .meltFluid(fluid: FluidStackJS): The fluid that the block melts into